rebecapastl/book-club-2.0/README.md

 ### SIGN UP

-The functionalities of the Book Club can only be accessed by regitered users.
+The functionalities of the Book Club can only be accessed by registered users.

 - Email field:
 Insert the email into the field Email
 - Name field:
 Insert the username into the field Name
 - Avatar field:
-Copy the URL/URI of the image and paste it into the field Avatar (refer to the end of the manual to see how to copy the URL/URI using Chrome, Firefox and Edge)
+Copy the URL/URI of the image and paste it into the field Avatar (refer to the end of the manual to see how to copy the URL/URI using Chrome, Firefox, and Edge)
 - Password
 Insert the password (minimum of 8 characters) into the Password field

 Press 'Signup now' for the user to be registered into the Book Club database.
-After a successful signup, the user will be automatically logged into the database.
+After successfully signup, the user will be automatically logged into the database.

 ### LOG IN

-The functionalities of the Book Club can only be accessed by regitered users.
+The functionalities of the Book Club can only be accessed by registered users.

 - Email field:
 Insert the email used to register in the Book Club into the Email field